IBM/app-mod-journey/docs/details/bulkUploadResults.md

 6. Click 'Execute'
 7. The API should give a response that indicates the bulk upload is being processed and provide a URL
    1. This is an asynchronous process, you will get a response with the status URL once the file has been uploaded.
 8. Copy the status URL into your browser to see the progress of the upload.
-It will not refresh automatically, so you need to do that to see continous progress.
+It will not refresh automatically, so you need to refresh to see the progress update.
 9. Once the status reaches 'Bulk upload complete' you are done.
 10. Open Transformation Advisor and navigate to the newly created workspace that will have all of your data